Undergraduate Course

 (15 CREDITS)

-In this module you'll be introduced to the basics of probability and random variables.
-Topics you will discuss include distribution theory, estimation and Maximum Likelihood estimators, hypothesis testing, basic linear regression and multiple linear regression implemented in R.
+This module continues your journey into probability and statistics.
+Topics include distribution theory, estimation and Maximum Likelihood estimators, hypothesis testing, basic linear regression and multiple linear regression.
+You will continue to develop your skills with implementations in R.

 View Statistics II on our Module Directory